Stand by Me (film): Development

 "The Body" was the original name of the movie based on the novel, with Embassy Pictures heading production.
 T-shirts bearing the name and company were given to the cast and crew.

-The film was adapted from the Stephen King novella The Body.
+Stand By Me was adapted from the Stephen King novella The Body.
 Bruce A. Evans sent a copy of The Body to Karen Gideon, the wife of his friend and writing partner Raynold Gideon, on August 29, 1983, as a gift for her birthday.
 Both Gideon and Evans quickly became fans of the novella and shortly thereafter contacted King's agent, Kirby McCauley, seeking to negotiate film rights; McCauley replied that King's terms were $100,000 and 10% of the gross profits.
 Although the money was not an issue, the share of gross profits was considered excessive, especially considering that no stars could be featured to help sell the movie.
 In response, Evans and Gideon pursued an established director, Adrian Lyne, to help sell the project.

 After reading the novella, Lyne teamed up with Evans and Gideon, but all the studios the trio approached turned the project down except for Martin Shafer at Embassy Pictures.
 Embassy spent four months negotiating the rights with McCauley, settling on $50,000 and a smaller share of the profits, and Evans and Gideon spent eight weeks writing the screenplay.
 Evans and Gideon asked to also produce the film, but Shafer suggested they team up with Andrew Scheinman, a more experienced producer.
-Embassy was unwilling to meet Lyne's salary for directing the film until Evans and Gideon agreed to give up half of their share of profits to meet Lyne's asking price.
+Embassy was unwilling to meet Lyne's salary for directing the film until Evans and Gideon agreed to give up half of their share of profits to meet Lyne's asking fee.

 Lyne was going to direct the film, but would not have been available to start production until the spring of 1986.
-Reiner, who had just started his directing career, was sent the script by Scheinman; his initial reaction was that the script had promise but "no focus".
+Reiner, who had just began his career as a director, was sent the script by Scheinman; Reiner's initial reaction was that the script had promise but "no focus".
 After Lyne withdrew from the project, Reiner signed on to direct in September 1984.

 In a 2011 interview, Reiner discussed his realization that the film should focus on the character of Gordie: